next level collaboration logo

 Introducing Jess

-Jess’s favourite games are: The Legend of Zelda: A Link to the Past, Animal Crossing, Super Metroid, and the Ratchet and Clank series.
+Jess’s favourite game is The Legend of Zelda: A Link to the Past, but she also enjoys the Metroid series, Animal Crossing, and classic PlayStation 2 platformers.

-When not gaming, you’ll find Jess sewing, building with LEGO and playing with her dog, Snickers!
+Outside of gaming, Jess enjoys sewing and prop building, LEGO, and playing with her dog, Snickers!

 jess rowlings